ephe-meral/ephe-meral.github.io/content/post/2016-07-01-the-idea-of-the-unix-programming-environment.md

 <!--more-->

 This concept is something that, especially when it comes to programming, a lot of people would agree on.
-But why is this so seemingly universially true?<br/>
+But why is this so seemingly universally true?<br/>
 If you look at the concept from a distance it's almost mathematical: Think of functions.
-Want a complex wavefunction?
+Want a complex wave function?
 Take the parts that you want encoded and combine them.
 Complexity as it occurs in nature is (and we can say that with more and more confidence) something that arises from the combination of a few, simple constructs.

 Human made complexity, however, is usually going in the other direction: Complex systems, common in software engineering, are not composed of simple parts with some kind of higher-level algebra.
 No, usually, these systems just grew out of the fact that the engineering process required the engineers to add features on top of each other instead of combining existing ones.